25 Important Churches in Rome to Visit for Their Art, Beauty and History

 Near Campo de’ Fiori

 The mother church of the Society of Jesus a.k.a. the Jesuit order (to which Pope Francis belonged) is dedicated to the Holy Name of Jesus.
-It is also the prototype for the Baroque church – a relatively flat facade and a massive nave with no pillars.
-Even then, the decoration on the ceiling and the dome is sumptuous – use the mirror to save yourself a neckache.
+It is also the prototype for the Baroque church – a relatively flat facade and a massive nave with no pillars or screens between the congregation and the altar.
+At that time (the Counter-Revolution), such church architecture was revolutionary.
+The decoration on the ceiling and the dome is sumptuous – use the mirror to save yourself a neckache.
 The transepts house the tomb of St Ignatius of Loyola, founder of the order, and St Francis Xavier, one of the first missionaries to the Far East.

 Sant’Andrea della Valle

 A little way down the road from Il Gesu.
-Opera fans may recognise the Barberini Chapel as the inspiration for the Attavanti Chapel in Puccini’s Tosca.
+Fans of classical music may recognise the Barberini Chapel as the inspiration for the Attavanti Chapel in Puccini’s opera Tosca.
 The massive painting of St Andrew the Apostle’s martyrdom dominates the altar, while the mirror allows visitors to admire the ceiling vault.
-The guides here are refreshingly friendly and borrowing of the audio guides is free.
+The attendants here are refreshingly friendly and borrowing of the audio guides is free.

 Santissima Trinita dei Pellegrini